lightning/bolts/04-onion-routing.md

         - MAY retry the payment.
 (In particular, `final_expiry_too_soon` can occur if the block height has changed since sending, `temporary_node_failure` could resolve within a few seconds).
-  - otherwise, an _intermediate node_ is sending the error:
+  - otherwise, an _intermediate hop_ is returning the error:
     - if the NODE bit is set:
-      - SHOULD remove all channels connected with the sending node from consideration.
+      - SHOULD remove all channels connected with the erring node from consideration.
     - if the PERM bit is NOT set:
       - SHOULD restore the channels as it receives new `channel_update`s.